← Back to blog

 • An agent that, given those credentials, reviews the documentation, figures out how to interact with each service, and does what I ask it to do.

 Not a stack.
-Not a framework.
+Not a code base.
 Not a "platform."
-Credentials, an agent, and trust that it knows how to use them.
+Keys and an agent and trust that it knows how to use them.

 The lesson hidden in this story

-Most people who read about AI think the value lives in the model.
-The latest one, the biggest one, the smartest one.
+Most folks who read about AI think the value lives in the model.
+The new one.
+The big one.
+The smart one.
 So they wait.
-They watch benchmarks.
+They watch test scores.
 They argue about which lab is ahead.

 The value did not live in the model today.
-The model that transcribed the audio is two years old.
-The model that read the jacket wordmark is a year old.
+The model that wrote out the sound is two years old.
+The model that read the coat text is a year old.
 The vision model is a year old.
-The model that wrote this post is from this week, but it could have been a year old too.
+The model that wrote this post is from this week but it could have been a year old too.

-The value lived in the fact that the audio file existed, the keys were in the right place, the cameras were on the right network, and the AI was configured to figure out how to use the services available to it.
-I'd double-checked it could.
-So when I asked, it worked.
+The value lived in the fact that the sound file was there.
+The keys were in the right spot.
+The cams were on the right net.
+And the AI was set to figure out how to use what it had.
+I had checked it could.
+So when I asked it worked.

-The wiring is the bottleneck.
+The wiring is the choke point.
 Not the model.

 What I want you to take from this

-If you have a setup at home or at a small business and you are wondering "would AI actually help me," here is the test.
-Pick one boring, recurring concern.
-The doorbell.
+If you have a setup at home or at a small shop and you are asking "would AI help me" here is the test.
+Pick one dull thing that comes back again and again.
+The bell.
 The inbox.
-The accounts receivable spreadsheet.
-The thing that comes up every week and steals fifteen minutes from you.
+The accounts sheet.
+The thing that shows up each week and steals fifteen minutes from you.

-Now ask: what would it take to wire that one thing up so I could ask about it in plain English and get a real answer with evidence?
+Now ask what would it take to wire that one thing up so I could ask about it in plain words and get a real answer with proof.

-Almost always, the answer is a couple of credentials, a small piece of glue code, and someone who has done this before.
-The model itself is the easiest part of the stack now.
+Most times the answer is a few keys and a small piece of glue code and someone who has done this before.
+The model is now the easy part of the stack.
 The wiring is the hard part.
-Once the wiring is there, the doorbell question gets answered in sixty seconds.
+Once the wiring is there the bell question gets answered in one minute.
 So does the inbox question.
-So does the spreadsheet question.
+So does the sheet question.

-That is what "using AI productively" actually looks like in practice.
+That is what "using AI well" looks like in real life.
 Not autonomy.
 Not magic.
-A wired-up box that, when you ask it something boring and specific, gives you back the truth.
+A wired up box that when you ask it something dull and specific gives you back the truth.

-The salesman left at 5:08.
-By 5:09 I knew more about him than he knew I knew, and I had already moved on with my evening.
+The sales rep left at five oh eight.
+By five oh nine I knew more about him than he knew I knew.
+And I had moved on with my night.

 That is the bar.
 Anything less is not the AI.
 It is the wiring.